Kenya visa requirements for Bolivian citizens

 - Dual citizens with multiple passports must ensure that they travel to Azerbaijan with the same passport that they used to apply for the e-Visa.

-Step 1: Fill out the online form with personal details and choose a processing time (normal, urgent, and super urgent) of your preference.
+- Step 1: Fill out the online form with personal details and choose a processing time (normal, urgent, and super urgent) of your preference.

-Step 2: Verify that your information is correct and decide how to pay, whether with a Credit/debit card, Visa card, American Express, MasterCard, PayPal, or Wire Transfer to our HSBC bank account
+- Step 2: Verify that your information is correct and decide how to pay, whether with a Credit/debit card, Visa card, American Express, MasterCard, PayPal, or Wire Transfer to our HSBC bank account

 Once Bolivian travelers have submitted their applications, the processing time can take up to 72 hours.
-To avoid last-minute delays, it is best to submit the Kenya e-Visa request at least 7 days before the trip.
+To avoid last-minute delays, it is best to submit the Kenya eTA request at least 7 days before the trip.

-4. Kenya e visa fees for Bolivian citizens:
+4. Kenya eTA / Evisa fees for Bolivian citizens:

-The Kenya e visa fees for Bolivian citizens vary depending on the type of visa and processing time.
+The Kenya e-visa fees for Bolivian citizens vary depending on the type of visa and processing time.
 To apply for a Kenya visa online from Bolivia, you have to pay two (02) kinds of Visa Fee, which are called Service Fee and Government Fee.

 Kenya immigration services provide three distinct services.
 You can make your selection based on how quickly you want your e-Visa processed.
 The options are: